rperez2021/CLI-Storefront/README.md

 This module allows gives the user access to view product sales data and to create new departments.

 ## Demo Video
+A demo video can be found on Youtube [Here](https://youtu.be/Ylmpa6qQ39U)

 ## NPM Modules
 * [Inquirer](https://www.npmjs.com/package/inquirer)